Donna Shaw

-Donna J. Shaw is a journalist, author, and associate professor at The College of New Jersey, where she serves as coordinator of the Journalism and Professional Writing program.
+Donna J. Shaw is an American journalist, author, and associate professor at The College of New Jersey, where she serves as coordinator of the Journalism and Professional Writing program.
 She has served on the editorial advisory committee of TCNJ Magazine and as an advisor to The Signal, the college newspaper.
 A former newspaper reporter and corporate communications manager, she specializes in writing about the impact of money and politics on medical research.

 Education

 Donna Shaw received her bachelor's degrees in English and journalism from The Pennsylvania State University.
 She later earned Biotechnology Fellowships at the University of Maryland's Knight Center for Specialized Journalism and at Virginia Commonwealth University.

+Shaw was one of nine people awarded a Knight-Bagehot Fellowship in 1998.

-As a Knight-Bagehot Fellow at Columbia University, Shaw earned her Master of Science in journalism and a certificate in economics and business journalism (concentration in healthcare economics).
+At Columbia University, Shaw earned her Master of Science in journalism, and a certificate in economics and business journalism with a concentration in healthcare economics.

+Career

+Journalism

+Shaw worked as a features journalist for the Philadelphia Bulletin from 1979 to 1982.
+She later worked for The Philadelphia Inquirer.
+In 2021, she joined the board for the Chestnut Hill Local.

+AIDS coverage

+During her time working for The Philadelphia Inquirer, Shaw learned that Armour Pharmaceutical Company, based in Philadelphia, paid eleven victims each in a 1993 confidential settlement that suppressed an internal company report from Dr. Alfred Prince informing them that the treatment employed to sterilize HIV-infected blood products failed.

+In 2013, Shaw co-authored a study regarding journalistic coverage in four Sub-Saharan newspapers of HIV and AIDS in South Africa.

+In 2017, Shaw co-authored Blood on Their Hands: How Greedy Companies, Inept Bureaucracy, and Bad Science Killed Thousands of Hemophiliacs with lawyer Eric Weinberg, which focused on the iatrogenesis caused by tainted blood provided to haemophilia patients during the AIDS epidemic.
+While the book was criticized for its pacing and "uneven and cumbersome" writing, it was also highly recommended for both academic and general readers.